vuongvu1/today-i-learned/content/post/how-to-modal.md

 Clicking on the modal background (which should usually cover the whole page) or pressing Escape should close the modal.

-### Guard against accidental dismissal
+## Guard against accidental dismissal

 ![](../assets/modal-4.png)

-When the form is filled, require explicit cancelation or submission to prevent users losing progress or forgetting to submit.
+When the form is filled, require explicit cancelation or submission to prevent users from losing progress or forgetting to submit.

 ## Sticky header & footer

 ![](../assets/modal-5.png)

-In long modal, make the header and the footer sticky so that users can see the control buttons without scrolling.
+In a long modal, make the header and the footer sticky so that users can see the control buttons without scrolling.

 ## Filterable lists